This Baked Penne with Italian Sausage is cheesy, it’s saucy and totally made from scratch! Freezer friendly and an easy dreamy weeknight dinner!

 - Preheat oven to 350 F degrees.

-- Crumble the sausage meat into a large saucepan over medium heat and brown, stirring often for about 5 minutes.
+- Make Sauce: Crumble the sausage meat into a large skillet over medium heat and brown, stirring often for about 5 minutes, until it's no longer pink.

-- Add the onion, pepper and continue cooking for another 3 minutes, or until the onion and pepper has softened and the onion is translucent.
+- Add the onion, pepper and continue cooking for another 3 minutes, or until the onion and pepper have softened and the onion is translucent.

-- Stir in the tomatoes, peas, oregano, tomato paste, basil, thyme, fennel seeds, salt and pepper.
-Bring to a simmer, reduce the heat and cook for another 10 minutes, stirring often as needed.
+- Stir in the tomatoes, oregano, tomato paste, basil, thyme, fennel seeds, salt and pepper.
+Add the chicken broth and stir.
+Bring to a boil, reduce the heat and cook for another 20 minutes, stirring often as needed.

-- Bake until the cheese has melted and the casserole is bubbling, for about 20 minutes.
+- Bake: Transfer the casserole dish to the preheated oven and bake until the cheese has melted and the casserole is bubbling, for about 20 minutes.